KosmoNexus/kosmoplex-simulation/README.md

 Citation
 Macedonia, C. (2025).
-Supplementary Materials: Mathematical Foundations and Simulation of the Fine-Structure Constant Derivation, Foundations of Physics, submitted.
+Supplementary Materials: Mathematical Foundations and Simulation of the Fine-Structure Constant Derivation, Springer, Foundations of Physics, submitted.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.